Nailsea School: 2009

 In 2009, described by the school as a 'truly outstanding year', 74% of year 11 students achieved 5 A* to C grades at GCSE.
 This represents the highest achievement at GCSE level in the school's history, despite the possible disruption caused by the impending move to the new school site.

-2009 saw excellent results from the Nailsea School Sixth Form students.
 Six students achieved at least three A grades at A-level with one fifth of all exams taken by the students resulting in A grades.
 62 per cent were at least a C grade.

 2010

 GCSE results at the school broke all previous records set by previous year groups.
 The results for 2010 showed that 79% of students gained at least five grades at A*-C, while 65% obtained five A* to C including maths and English.

 Nailsea School Sixth Form students also obtained excellent results in 2010.
 Nailsea School staff described this year's A-level results as 'outstanding' as they beat records set last year.
 Almost 79 per cent of all students achieved A*-C grades.
 12 per cent of students achieved three or more A or A* grades.